villekf/OMEGA-doc/docs/source/implementation.rst

 Implementation 5 is pure OpenCL-based implementation.
 The difference to implementation 3 is that only the forward and backward projections are computed on the OpenCL device (e.g. GPU).
 The rest of the computations are performed on MATLAB/Octave.
 Supports branchless distance-driven projector and other GPU-based projectors.
 It thus supports more features than implementation 3 or 4.
 However, implementation 5 is only recommended if implementation 2 cannot be used.
-For custom reconstructions, implementation 5 is the recommended method though it is used if implementation 2 or 3 is selected.
+For custom reconstructions, implementation 5 is the recommended method though it is used even if implementation 2 or 3 is selected.